-The following discussion and analysis of the results of operations of Rent-A-Center for the period ending September 30, 1998 reflects the consummation of the acquisition of Thorn Americas by Rent-A-Center, the issuance by Rent-A-Center of the convertible preferred stock, the offering of the notes and the repurchase of \$25 million of Rent-A-Center's stock, all of which occurred during the third quarter of 1998.
-However, the discussion and analysis of the periods ending prior to September 30, 1998 do not reflect the significant impact of the these transactions on the operations and financial results of Rent-A-Center.
-See "Risk Factors," "Unaudited Pro Forma Combined Financial Information" and "-- Liquidity and Capital Resources of Rent-A-Center" for further discussion relating to the impact on Rent-A-Center.
-The following discussion should be read in conjunction with "Selected Historical Financial Information" - Rent-A-Center," "Thorn Americas' Selected Historical Financial Information" and the Financial Statements, including the notes thereto, incorporated by reference herein.
+The following discussion and analysis of the results of operations of Renters Choice for the period ending September 30, 1998 reflects the consummation of the acquisition of Rent-A-Center by Renters Choice, the issuance by Renters Choice of the Convertible Preferred Stock, the offering of the notes and the repurchase of \$25 million of Renters Choice's Stock (together, the "Transactions"), all of which occurred during the third quarter of 1998.
+However, the discussion and analysis of the periods ending prior to September 30, 1998 do not reflect the significant impact of the Transactions on the operations and financial results of Renters Choice.
+See "Risk Factors," "Unaudited Pro Forma Combined Financial Information" and "-- Liquidity and Capital Resources of Renters Choice" for further discussion relating to the impact on Renters Choice.
+The following discussion should be read in conjunction with "Selected Historical Financial Information" and the Financial Statements, including the notes thereto, incorporated by reference herein.